Mariánská Týnice: Church

-The provost office
+Provost office

 The building was completed in 1764 when Fortunát Hartmann was the abbot of Plasy.
 The refectory is decorated with two ceiling paintings – one depicts the legend about Roman of Týnice, and in the other the Madonna serves Cistercians with herbs.
 There are also wall paintings, and portraits of twelve abbots and pictures of the monasteries in Plasy and Mariánská Týnice.